- Partner Universities & SIM GE

 “They were so happy with the improvements I made.
 They taught me some presentation skills and I used them well.
 My team scored the highest mark in that project and I was so glad to be a part of them,” she says gleefully.

-Having done a dissertation on non-profit organisations and world peace during her undergraduate studies, Liu Yu hopes to further research on this topic as making a positive impact in the lives of others has always been something close to her heart.
+Having done a dissertation on non-profit organisations and world peace during her undergraduate studies, Liu Yu hopes to continue making a positive impact in the lives of others has always been something close to her heart.

 “I believe it is important to do your part in making a difference in the world and I try to do my bit when I can.
 I’ve taken part in community work and volunteered at events in SIM.
 One of the most memorable ones for me was when we organised a trip for mentally challenged children with Club Rainbow.
 Although it was difficult for them to understand some of the games we played because of their conditions, it was very fulfilling playing the games and painting together,” she said.